tayjerom/tp/docs/UserGuide.md

    e.g in add -h FIELD1, FIELD2…
 4. Items with “...” after them can be used multiple times e.g in add -d DATA1, DATA2…
-5. Any extra parameters defined after the following commands: add -l, view -a, delete -a, delete -e, exit will be ignored.
+5. Any extra parameters defined after the following commands: view -a, delete -a, delete -e, exit will be ignored.
 6. All inputs to inventory is limited to 20 characters, this is to save space and preserve table Ui